-This article about UK bank holidays was updated by the Great British Mag content team on 5 September, 2019
+This article about UK bank holidays was updated by the Great British Mag content team on 3 January 2022.

-Bank holidays and public holidays in 2019:
+Bank holidays and public holidays in 2022:

-|St Patrick’s Day||18 March||Only a public holiday in Northern Ireland|
+|St Patrick’s Day||17 March||Only a public holiday in Northern Ireland|

-|Spring Bank Holiday||27 May|
+|Spring Bank Holiday||2 June||UK-wide|

 |Battle of the Boyne / Orangemen’s Day||12 July||Only a public holiday in Northern Ireland|

-|Summer Bank Holiday||26 August||In Scotland this holiday is celebrated on the first Monday in August|
+|Summer Bank Holiday||29 August||In Scotland, this is on 2 August|

-|St Andrew’s Day||2 December||Only a public holiday in Scotland|
+|St Andrew’s Day||30 November||Only a public holiday in Scotland|

 |Boxing Day||26 December||UK-wide|